-Of course, both variants are equivalent and have the same mixfix display, but the version without backquotes is obviously more convenient.2 op (( only after )) : Command Command -> Command .
+Of course, both variants are equivalent and have the same mixfix display, but the version without backquotes is obviously more convenient.

 The declaration of an operator requires an extra pair of parentheses if we already use parentheses as part of the syntax of the operator.
-Suppose we had in a programming language a binary operator ( only after ).
+Suppose we had in a programming language a binary operator (\ only after \).
 Then, we have to declare it as follows: